Best Of19 min read

 4. Fidelity — Best for Full-Service Brokerage with Self-Directed Control

-Fidelity is the institutional heavy hitter in this list.
-It's not a robo-advisor.
-It's a full-service brokerage with $0 commissions, access to virtually every investment vehicle you can think of, and layered advisory services on top for those who want them.
-For high earners who want maximum control alongside access to sophisticated products — individual bonds, options, international securities, private equity funds (at certain thresholds) — Fidelity is genuinely hard to beat.
+Fidelity isn't a robo-advisor.
+It's a full-service brokerage with $0 commissions, access to basically every investment you can think of, and layered advisory on top if you want it.
+For high earners wanting maximum control plus access to sophisticated products — individual bonds, options, international securities, private equity funds (at certain thresholds) — Fidelity's genuinely hard to beat.

 Fidelity's in-house mutual funds (the ZERO funds with 0% expense ratios) and fractional share trading make it cost-efficient in a way that's almost unfair to competitors.
 The research tooling is institutional-grade.
 And if you want some automation, Fidelity Go handles robo-advisory for free under $25K, then 0.35% AUM above that.
 For high-net-worth clients, Fidelity Wealth Services (starting at $50K AUM) brings in dedicated advisors.

-One small gripe: the UX can feel like you wandered into a Bloomberg terminal by accident.
-There's a learning curve if you're coming from a cleaner app like Wealthfront.
-But once you know where things are, the depth is unmatched.
+One gripe I'll mention: the UX can feel like you wandered into a Bloomberg terminal.
+There's definitely a learning curve if you're coming from Wealthfront's cleaner design.
+But once you know where things are, the depth available is genuinely unmatched.

 Key Features: